 Class E: Unoccupied property where the former resident is receiving care in hospital or a care home.

 Class F: Unoccupied property where the former liable Council Tax payer has died and the only person liable would be the deceased's personal representative.
 The exemption continues for up to six months after grant of probate or letters of administration.
 On expiry of the exemption period the property will become a Long Term Empty property and will then be liable for 100% charge.
-Properties that are unoccupied and unfurnished for over two years will be subject to a 150% charge.
+Properties that are unoccupied and unfurnished for over two years will be subject to a premium as detailed above.

 Class G: Unoccupied property exempt indefinitely if occupation prohibited by law.